 If you don’t want to mess with actual blogging platforms, but want students to be able to experience writing blog posts that contain images and hyperlinks to other websites, this could be accomplished easily in a single running Google Doc.

 Being able to organize information visually is an important skill, and students who understand how to build a table in Google Docs will have a skill for presenting all kinds of information in the future.
 They can be used as a compare and contrast exercise, to display data from an experiment, or even put together a schedule.
-Yes, you could do these things yourself, print them, and have students fill them out, but why not have STUDENTS practice learn how to create the tables themselves?
+Yes, you could do these things yourself, print them, and have students fill them out, but why not have students practice creating the tables themselves?

 Because slides can contain hyperlinks to other slides, students could build a whole story where the reader chooses different options at key points in the story, leading them down completely different paths.
 The reader would consume the content as a slideshow, clicking on the links themselves as they go through.
 This could be a pretty massive undertaking, but we all know students who would be totally up for the challenge.